How Is Robotic Process Automation Changing HR And Recruitment

 5. Poorly organized work of the HR department as a whole

 What is the problem?
 All defects in the HR department affect recruitment, as well.
-If there is no clear scheme of interaction within the department and with other company divisions, this slows down the selection.
+If there is no clear interaction scheme within the department and with other company divisions, this slows down the selection.
 For example, candidates sometimes go tHRough all the interview stages in a couple of days or have to visit the company for weeks.
 As a result, most nimble and promising ones manage to find another job.

 The use of software robots is justified in situations where manual data processing operations in a business process are massive.